Updated: October 6, 2023

 Even if you don’t think there are any changes, you should review and consider revisiting your estate plan every 3 to 5 years.

-Like anything to do with estate planning, you have to provide the correct documentation for any changes.
-You may need to have some of them witnessed or notarized before they are valid.
+Like anything to do with estate planning, you have to provide the correct documentation with the appropriate legal language for any changes.
+You may need to have some of them witnessed and/or notarized before they are valid.

 An often overlooked part of estate planning is communicating with all the people named in your estate plan.
 Talking with them can ensure a smooth transition during the difficult period after your death, while surprises can create a lot of problems.